sanluige/sanluige.github.io/PFD/index.md

 Running the model run the main mechanincs of the program and display a visual representation of the town and show the routes that each drunk took to reach their house.
 Once ran, the user can use the model menu to create a step density map (a map marking the number of steps at each coordinate position in the map) from the simulation, display it on the model window and export it as a CSV file.

-The length of time for the program to run will vary slightly depending on the initial randomised positions of the agents, but is mostly dependent on the number of iterations defined by the user (default number of iterations is 150).
-The model run will stop when:
-- Simulation completes the number of iterations,
-- All sheep are hunted,
-- Maximum grazing is achieved.

 The program requires to scripts to run:
 - [pfdmodel.py](https://sanluige.github.io/PFD/pfdmodel.py), which is the main script from which the program is executed, and;
 - [drunksframework.py](https://sanluige.github.io/PFD/drunksframework.py), which is the definition of the Drunk class and its functionality.